Some frequently asked questions about SAT fee waivers.

 How do schools receive fee waivers?

 All high schools accredited by the U.S. Department of Education are automatically eligible to receive fee waivers for the SAT and SAT Subject Tests.
-The number of fee-waiver cards shipped to your school is determined by the number of fee waivers used by students attending your school in the previous testing year.

-How can I order more fee-waiver materials?
+How can I order more fee waiver materials?

 You should have received enough fee waivers to serve your eligible students through the end of the school year, eliminating the need, in most cases, to call the College Board for additional supplies.
 However, if you need additional fee waiver materials, please contact the SAT Educator Helpline.